philsinatra/IDM-T380/instructor_materials/03-git.md

 no changes added to commit (use "git add" and/or "git commit -a")
 ```

 ^ When we check `git status` we see the HTML file Git already knows about (because it was committed earlier) has been modified, listed under the heading _Changes not staged for commit_.
 Below that is the _Untracked files_ list.
-Instead of listing _screen.css_, it shows the entire _css_ folder.
+Instead of listing _styles.css_, it shows the entire _css_ folder.
 That's Git's way of telling us there's an entire subdirectory it doesn't know about.

 ---